hcilab-org/motionEAP/README.md

 ## How to cite motionEAP

-Below is the BibTex entry for citing motionEAP
+Below is the BibTex entry to cite motionEAP

 <pre>
 @inproceedings{funk2016motioneap,